 Action # Title Description Total Funds Contributing 1.27 New Teacher Support New Teacher Support to ensure our newest teachers receive the highest level of support to develop as effective, equity-driven educators, New Teacher Support provides mentoring, online and inperson resources, as well as professional learning experiences targeted to the needs of all new teachers and their mentors.
-All S/C \$296,697.00 Yes 1.28 Small School 1.28 The ongoing operating costs for schools with less than 350 students is \$6,868,407.
+All S/C \$322,449.00 Yes 1.28 Small School 1.28 The ongoing operating costs for schools with less than 350 students is \$7,347,386.
 Any unspent S/C LCAP actions at year end will be utilized toward this cost.
-All S/C \$2,089,306.00 Yes 1.29 Additional IT Technicians for sites Site technicians are assigned teams, and provided dedicated support to their assigned school sites.
+All S/C \$3,965,820.00 Yes 1.29 Additional IT Technicians for sites 1.29 Site technicians are assigned teams, and provide dedicated support to their assigned school sites.
 The technicians respond to help desk tickets for those sites, as well as visit the sites multiple times per week to provide in-person support.
-They assist the sites in managing their Chromebooks (replacements and repairs), as well as are available for whatever may come up.
-The technicians can often be found in classrooms assisting teachers with their instructional technology and devices, or in the library or front office assisting with Chromebooks, laptops, visitor HallPass systems or MX Displays. \$338,774.00 Yes
+They assist the sites in managing their Chromebooks (replacements and repairs).
+The technicians can often be found in classrooms assisting teachers with their instructional technology and devices, or in the library or front office assisting with Chromebooks, laptops, visitor HallPass systems or MX Displays.
+Additional 4 FTE \$395,620.00 Yes